snowball-tech/glacier/packages/stylelint-config/README.md

 ---

-This package provides an opinionated [Stylelint](https://stylelint.io/) configuration based on Snowball engineering standards.
+This package provides a composable and opinionated [Stylelint](https://stylelint.io/) configuration based on Snowball engineering standards.

 This configuration supports: